AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 | $1,000 - $4,999 | 1.3% |
 | $5,000 - $10,000 | 1.5% |

-- Only adults (18 and older) are eligible to open a term deposit account.
+- Only adults (18 and older) can open a term deposit account.
 - Clients aged 60 and older have a fixed interest rate of 2%.

 Define the optimal (effective and efficient) set of boundary test cases for a system that calculates the term's deposit interest.